-Manual and basic scaling instances are billed at hourly rates based on uptime.
+Instances running in manual and basic scaling modules are billed at hourly rates based on uptime.
 Billing begins when an instance starts and ends fifteen minutes after a manual instance shuts down or fifteen minutes after a basic instance has finished processing its last request.
 Runtime overhead is counted against the instance memory limit.
 This will be higher for Java than for other languages.

 Important: When you are billed for instance hours, you will not see any instance classes in your billing line items.
 Instead, you will see the appropriate multiple of instance hours.
 For example, if you use an F4 instance for one hour, you do not see "F4" listed, but you will see billing for four instance hours at the F1 rate.